FEntwumS/FEntwumS.NetlistViewer/README.md

 ## `ERROR: Module ... is not part of the design`

-Please make sure that you have specified the correct device manufacturer and device family in the settings.
+Please make sure that you have specified the correct device manufacturer and device family in the project settings.
 The available options are listed on the synth_<...> pages in the [Yosys documentation](https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd_ref.html).